Pljevlja Power Station: History

-Pljevlja Power Station began to operate in 1982.
-The first synchronization of the network was carried out on 21 October 1982.
+Pljevlja Power Station began operation in 1982, with the first synchronization of the network carried out on 21 October 1982.
 It was the first Montenegrin condensing power plant designed with two units of 210 MW.
 Accumulations as well as all ancillary, technical and administrative management facilities (except for decarbonization and recirculation cooling system) were designed for two blocks.
 However, only one block was built.

-The power station is burning coal from Pljevlja which has a guaranteed calorific value of 9211 kJ/kg.
+The power station burns coal from Pljevlja, which has a guaranteed calorific value of 9211 kJ/kg.
 In the first period the coal was provided from Juniper coal mine.
 It was built on the altitude of 760 m.
 Since it started operating it has produced 25.23984 TWh of electricity.

 In 2009 and 2010 important projects were carried out related to environmental and technological stabilization of objects: replacement of electro filter system; replacement of control systems and management; replacement of divorce 6 and 0.4 kV auxiliary consumption; replacement of generator excitation system and the installation of the generator switch.
+These works increased the capacity of the plant from 210 MW to 225 MW.